turquoiseowl/i18n/README.md

 i18n.LocalizedApplication.Current.AsyncPostbackTypesToTranslate = "updatePanel,scriptStartupBlock,pageTitle,hiddenField";
 ```

+### OWIN support

+Suport for OWIN is available to a limited extent.
+See [Issue #241](https://github.com/turquoiseowl/i18n/issues/241)
+for more details.

 ### A reminder about folders in a web application

 Your `locale` folder is exposed to HTTP requests as-is, just like a typical log directory, so remember to block all requests